Pear Tarte Tatin (Rustic French Pear Pie)

 • Place the reserved pear half in the middle of the pan.
 And arrange the pear quarters around the half pear cut size up.

-• Cook the pears uncovered until the butter mixture is caramelized and turned deep brown color, about 30 minutes.
+• Cook the pears uncovered until the butter mixture is caramelized and turned deep brown color, 15-20 minutes.

 • Sprinkle ground cinnamon and ground nutmeg over the pears.